swcarpentry/git-novice/episodes/03-create.md

 Additionally, Git repositories can interfere with each other if they are "nested": the outer repository will try to version-control the inner repository.
-Therefore, it's best to create each new Git repository in a separate directory.
-To be sure that there is no conflicting repository in the directory, check the output of `git status`.
-If it looks like the following, you are good to go to create a new repository as shown
+Therefore, **it's best to create each new Git repository in a separate directory**.
+To be sure that there is no conflicting repository in the directory, check the output of `git status` from the Terminal.
+If it looks
+like the following, you are good to go to create a new repository as shown
 above: